eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory.rst

   * defaults to *false*

-* SubQueueCapacity

-  * controls how many samples a reader using shared memory can hold before the least recent is discarded

-  * defaults to *256*

-* PubHistoryCapacity

-  * defines how many samples a shared memory writer will keep to send to late-joining subscribers

-  * defaults to *16*

-* SubHistoryRequest

-  * the number of samples a late-joining reader will request from a writer

-  * this can only be as many as were sent and at most PubHistoryCapacity

-  * defaults to *16*

 * LogLevel

   * controls the output of the iceoryx runtime and can be set to, in order of decreasing output: